 - 3015 Honours Research Project OR 3101 Work-Based Research Project / 3102 Improving Personal Professional Practice

-Elective group 1 – choice of FOUR electives selected from:
+Elective modules – choice of FIVE electives selected from:

 Tuition fees cover the cost of a student’s academic studies.
 This usually includes teaching costs, registration and examination fees (not repeat or trailing modules, re-sit fees or coursework resubmission).
 Any costs associated with work placements will be the students responsibility.